Where is the number 1 place to go in the US for about a week - anywhere, but more scenery orientated?

 If you're into the desert scene, nothing beats Moab, Utah, for it's sheer awe-inspiring beauty.

-Steer clear of the Midwest (no offence meant to Nebraska, Kansas, or Oklahoma) unless you're into rolling hills and flatland. about 7 years ago
+Steer clear of the Midwest (no offence meant to Nebraska, Kansas, or Oklahoma) unless you're into rolling hills and flatland. over 7 years ago

 West coast - you can take your pick - iether the San Francisco Bay area - with an excursion to Yosemite park and lake tahoe.
 Or perhaps go to Nevada/Utah - visit Vegas with excursions to the Grand Canyon, Bryce Canyon and Zion national park - (also if you have the time go to monument valley - really cool)